vercas/vMake/README.md

 - `conf`: Current configuration, if within one;
 - `opt`: Current command-line option, if within one.

+The following functions are allowed in restricted environments:
+- `DoNothing`: Does exactly nothing;
+- `List`: Instances a list from a table or from a string;
+- `CartesianProduct`: Returns the cartesian product of the given lists;
+- `NewList`: Creates an empty list;
+- `Path`: Instances a path from a string;
+- `FilePath`: Instances a file path from a string;
+- `DirPath`: Instances a directory path from a string;
+- `L`: Creates a lambda (function) from a string;
+- `GetConfiguration`: Retrieves a declared configuration by name;
+- `GetArchitecture`: Retrieves a declared architecture by name;
+- `TransferArgument`: Transfers a command-line argument to sub-invocations of the vMakefile when called with multiple target tuples;
+- `MSG`: Prints a debug message, all arguments are concatenated and newline is added at the end;
+- `assertType`: Asserts the type of a given value;
+- `type` is mostly the same as standard Lua, except it's extended to discriminate vMake objects (`Project`, `CmdOpt`, etc.);
+- `tonumber`, `tostring`, and `error` are taken from the standard Lua environment.

 When any other key is requested from the local environment table, it attempts data resolution (in its `data` key) if possible.
 Failure to retrieve a key results in an error, not a `nil` value as typical.